-Games may use any of the approved tournament scoring options.
-(See Rule 12.B.)
-The winner is determined based on number of matches won.
-If two or more teams are tied: - 12.C.3.a.
-First tie-breaker: head-to-head matches won. - 12.C.3.b.
+- 12.C.3.b.
+First tie-breaker: head-to-head matches won among the tied teams. - 12.C.3.c.
 Second tie-breaker: point differential of all games played. (e.g., Team A won Match 1 11-8, 11-4, so they would have a point differential of +10.
 Team A then wins the second match 11-9, 2-11, 11-6.
 For this round, they would have a point differential of -2.
-This would give them a total for the day of +8.) - 12.C.3.c.
-Third tie-breaker: head-to-head point differential.

-- 12.C.3.d.
-Fourth tie-breaker: point differential against next-highest team. (e.g., If the teams are tied for second, use point differentials against the first-place team.) - 12.C.4.
+This would give them a total for the day of +8.) - 12.C.3.d.
+Third tie-breaker: head-to-head point differential. - 12.C.3.e.
+Fourth tie-breaker: point differential against next-highest player/team (e.g., if the players/teams are tied for second, use point differentials against the first-place team.) - 12.C.4.
 Pool Play.
 The participants are divided into two or more player pools.
 Each pool plays a round robin to determine the qualifiers that put the players into a single-elimination or double-elimination playoff. - 12.C.5.
 Non-Pool Play.
-The participants are seeded based on the results of the Round Robin and play either a single or double elimination medal round format of 2 of 3 games to 11, one game to 15, or 1 game to 21.
-Each format is win by 2 points. - 12.D.Draws and Seeding.
+The participants are seeded based on the results of the round robin and play either a single or double elimination medal round format of two of three games to 11, one game to 15, or one game to 21.
+Each format requires a two-point win margin.

+- 12.D.Draws and Seeding.
 A draw and seeding committee shall be appointed by the Tournament Director to rank the players and teams and set up a fair draw for each event. - 12.E.
 Notice of Matches.
 It is the responsibility of each player to check the posted schedules to determine the time and place of each match.
 If any change is made in the schedule after the initial posting, the Tournament Director or their designated representative shall notify the players of the changes.